nju-websoft/LogiNumBENCH/README.md

 ## Step2: Refining the Natural Language Description

 You can use [fast.py](src/server/fast.py) to deploy a large language model (LLM) and [calllm.py](src/calllm.py) to request optimized natural language descriptions.
-This step leverages the power of an LLM to ensure that the generated text is both syntactically accurate and semantically coherent, making it suitable for both human interpretation and further processing by language models.
+This step leverages the power of an LLM to ensure that the generated text is both syntactically accurate and semantically coherent, making it suitable for human and language models.

 To run the optimization, start by deploying the server: